 - Knowledge of Pressure points “Maru Kala” – Punching and Tapping range

-This covers techniques related to the offensive execution of different strikes and the defensive uses of a vast variety of blocks.
-In angampora the artful execution of foot work is essential in order to master it’s powerful techniques.
+This are covers the techniques relate to the offensive execution of different strikes and the defensive uses of a vast variety of blocks (aka Guti Harammba).
+In angampora the artful execution of foot work is essential in mastering it’s powerful techniques.

-In theory the master prompts his students to cultivate a strong metal and physical aptitude which requires them to train their proverbial eagle eye, for Watchfulness, the Peacocks hearing, listen to the movements of the enemy, the leap of the monkey, to stay agile and supple, the walk of the tiger that refers to the readiness and alertness in ones movements, the grapple of a bear, that refers to strength needed for ground fighting, executing and neutralizing techniques.
+In theory the master prompts his students to train their students to cultivate a strong metal and physical aptitude that requires them to train their proverbial eagle eye, for watch fullness, the Peacocks hearing, listen to the movements of the enemy, the leap of the monkey, to stay agile and supple, the walk of the tiger that refers to the readiness and alertness in ones movements, the grapple of a bear, , the gait of the that refers to strength needed for ground fighting and executing neutralizing techniques.

 Locking & Gripping Techniques

-Grips and lock in angampora is an area that clearly set the art part from many others in the world.
+Grips and lock (aka Gata Harammba) in angampora is an area that clearly set the art part from many others in the world.
 Over the years this area has proven to be one of the most deadly and practical techniques to be taught in the angam maduwa (in the dojo).
-It requires both strength and skill with the addition of extensive training in order to execute perfectly and effectively.
+It requires both strength and skill with the addition of extensive training in or to execute perfectly and effectively.

-Different kinds of gripping and grappling techniques exist to counter different kinds of assaults.
-Those that are specifically used to neutralize an enemy who may strike with hand, foot, knife, sword… etc…
+Different kinds of gripping and grappling techniques exist to counter different sorts of assaults.
+Those that are specifically used to neutralize an enemy who may strike with hand, foot, knife, sword… ect…

 In reverse, the counters attack/releasing technique for a grip or a lock is also taught as a separate area of study under grips and locks.